RICHARD JOCHUM, FACULTY COORDINATOR

 Zhenzhen qi, CTC FELLOW, doctoral student

 Zhenzhen Qi is an art educator and computational artist.
 She is a doctorate candidate at Teachers College, Columbia University, studying and practicing new media art education.
-Zhenzhen is an adjunct professor at Baruch College, teaching New Media Art since 2015.
-She is interested in using new media art creation and pedagogy to explore new modes for learning, expressing, and relating to one another and the environment that surrounds us.
+Zhenzhen is an adjunct professor at Baruch College, teaching Digital Interactivity since 2015 and Game Art since 2018.
+She is interested in exploring new modes of play, expression, and relating to one another and the environment that surrounds us.
+Zhenzhen’s personal computational artwork has been featured by leading Art and Technology institutions worldwide.
+Most recently, her immersive audio-visual installation PRISM II was exhibited at 3LD(Three Legged Dog) Art and Technology Center in downtown Manhattan.
+She is currently working on a collaborative Computational Art project ThingThingThing, which will be exhibited at Power Station of Art, Shanghai, China.
+For more information, please go to zhenzhenqi.com.